 After the Messiah’s death, his apostles separated and began preaching the Good News and bringing it to the world.
 Unfortunately, they found themselves dealing with those who did not accept the new religion brought by Jesus and promoted by them.

-Who are the 12 apostles described in the New Testament in the second part of the Bible?
+Who are the 12 apostles described in the New Testament in the second part?
 The 12 apostles of Jesus are a group of disciples chosen by Jesus.
 To continue proclaiming the message of salvation, he initiated.
 According to the Synoptic Gospels, Jesus chose the first of the twelve apostles of Jesus.
-In Galilee, near the Sea of Galilee, while, if we read the Gospel of John, the calling of the first disciples took place near Bethany.
-In both cases, the first disciples to be called are Andrew, Peter, James, and John.
+In Galilee, near the Sea of Galilee while, if we read the Gospel of John, the calling of the first disciples took place near Bethany.
+In both cases, the first disciples to be called were Andrew, Peter, James, and John.

-We have seen many times how much importance Jesus attached to friendship and how much he valued friends.
+We have often seen how important Jesus is to friendship and valued friends.
 So it was for Martha, Mary, and Lazarus of Bethany, so for the many women.
 Who followed him and listened to his words.
 All the more reason, we must think that a profound bond bound him with the Apostles: his closest disciples, the twelve chosen to share everyday life with him.
 And among them, he had a favorite disciple, to whom a particularly tender relationship linked him: the apostle John, brother of the apostles of Jesus, Simon, and Peter.
 And Andrew, author of the Fourth Gospel.